|

 17. First Day Jitters by Julie Danneberg

+So many students can relate to Sarah Hartwell’s worries as she faces the first day of school in a new place.
 With Mr. Hartwell’s help, Sarah pulls herself together for the ride to school and faces her fears head-on with the help of the school principal.

 18. Back-to-School Rules by Laurie B. Friedman

-Students love hearing about the trouble Percy gets himself into and the tips he has for a new school year, and the story really lends itself to a discussion about what the rules and expectations are for your classroom.
+Students love hearing about the trouble Percy gets himself into and the tips he has for a new school year, and the story lends itself to a discussion about what the rules and expectations are for your classroom.

 19. The Name Jar by Yangsook Choi